 The right of a spouse to file a wrongful death suit often supersedes that of parents.
 Therefore, if your child was married, you may not have the right to file a lawsuit, but your child’s spouse does.
 The same may hold true if your child had children of his or her own; the children have the right to sue, but you may not.
 However, if your grown child was not married and did not have kids, you typically have the right to file a lawsuit for wrongful death.

 If the laws of your state allow you to file a wrongful death lawsuit on behalf of a grown child, you may be able to claim additional damages in addition to those already discussed.
 These may include loss of care and nurturing that your child would have provided and loss of expected income if your child supported you financially.
-A good lawyer, like a wrongful death lawyer in Phoenix, AZ from Rispoli Law, PLLC, can explain the laws that apply to your particular situation.
+A good lawyer can explain the laws that apply to your particular situation.
 Arrange a consultation by contacting a law office today.